-Watch this short video to learn more about the many ways in which hospital vinyl flooring and other types of PVC covering help to create state-of-the-art healthcare facilities.
+Watch the video to learn more about the many ways in which hospital vinyl flooring and other types of PVC covering help to create healing architecture.

 The robust, hygienic surface of vinyl flooring reduces the need for cleaning and the use of polish.
 Lasting for up to 20 years of intensive use, PVC flooring is thus a natural choice in hospitals and clinics where durability and low maintenance are vital.